virtual-labs/exp-scalar-logical-time-iiith/experiment/procedure.md

 8. See event times
     - The scalar logical time of an event can be seen by clicking on the event while in add mode.
     - This shows a popup, displaying event ID and time.
-    - The causal relations leading up to that event are displayed below.
+    - The causal relations leading up to that event are displayed below in the green box.
+Scroll if needed to look at all the events in a causal chain.

 ### Observations